 Mix together the wet ingredients of softened unsalted butter, vanilla extract, eggs and buttermilk in a separate mixing bowl.
 On low speed, pour your wet ingredients into your dry ones and mix until thick batter forms.
 Now you can add in your apples.
 The batter will be lumpy and that is completely okay.
 It is about to get a lot lumpier.

 When your bacon is to your crispiness liking, pull it out and let it cool on the cookie sheets.
 If you are wondering what to do if you don’t like your bacon crispy, that is completely fine.
 It can be a bit chewy just remember it is going inside your cupcake and might make your cake chewy too.
 Let the bacon cool until it is cool enough to crumble easily in your hands.
 If it is chewy, grab the kitchen shears and cut into small pieces.
 Add bacon to the batter and stir on low until well mixed.

-This recipe makes approximately 24 cupcakes.
-Place paper cupcake liners in 2 cupcake trays and spray with cooking spray.
+This recipe makes approximately twenty-four cupcakes.
+Place paper cupcake liners in two cupcake trays and spray with cooking spray.
 It may sound weird to do both but the liners are so much easier to remove when sprayed a little.
-Bake for 15-20 or until toothpick inserted comes out clean.
+Bake for 15-20 minutes or until a toothpick inserted comes out clean.
 Remove from pans and let cool to prepare for icing and garnish.

 How to make the Maple Cream Cheese Icing:

 In a medium mixing bowl beat cream cheese and butter until smooth.
 Slowly add powdered sugar while mixing until the icing forms a semi thick consistency.
 Mix in the maple syrup and add cinnamon.
 I am a fan of the cinnamon and like seeing the little specks in the icing to add dimension.